aeternity/tutorials/build-to-do-list-aepp-1.md

 touch ./toDoManagerTests.js
 ```

-In our tests we will deploy the contract to the local network spawned by **forgae** and interact with the deployed contract.
+In our tests we will deploy the contract to the local network spawned by **aeproject** and interact with the deployed contract.
 We will test the contract functionalities as follows:
 - create a task;
 - get the count of tasks;